“Sometimes we just need to be heard…There are times in life when being heard leads to being healed.” ~ Steve Maraboli

 I individually tailor interventions and work collaboratively to help navigate through the inevitable challenges of life we all face.
-Treatment incorporates empirically based approaches with humor, homework, readings, and other techniques, including mindfulness and meditation practices.
-I work within an anti-diet, body positivity framework.
+Treatment combines empirically based approaches with humor, readings, and other techniques.
+We may incorporate mindfulness and meditation practices.
+With all my patients I work within an anti-diet, body positivity framework.

-My caseload includes teenagers and adults, male and female, with concerns about body image, eating, depression, anxiety, sexual dysfunction, and/or other coping challenges.
-I am also a Certified Yoga Teacher with specialized training to incorporate yoga in treating eating disorders, sexual dysfunction, depression, trauma, and anxiety.
+My caseload includes teenagers and adults, male and female, with concerns about: body image, eating, depression, anxiety, sexual dysfunction, and/or other challenges.
+I am also a Certified Yoga Teacher with specialized training in yoga for treating eating disorders, sexual dysfunction, depression, trauma, and anxiety.

 I believe that embodiment– feeling safe and comfortable in your own body – is key to self understanding, authenticity, and to feeling good about yourself.

 The mind and body are connected.
 To be healthy requires being in tune with both mind and body.
 For this reason - and more - all treatment I provide is through a Health At Every Size, Intuitive Eating, Anti-Diet framework.

 Attunement (in clinical jargon it is called 'interoceptive awareness') can be challenging for lots of reasons.
 It is the secret sauce, though, and I am passionate about helping people discover this for themselves.

 Areas of specialty include eating, weight, and body image issues.
 Helping people resolve problems with their sexual functioning is my other specialty.
 I also work with people who have been through trauma, and/or those who are having general difficulties managing stress, relationships, or self-care.